 - If your organization has some specific data cases that are important to evaluate, don't be afraid to mockup specific records to support demonstrating that in case the selected data doesn't happen to have examples.
-Feel free to look at the Senzing Synthetic Truth Sets to inspire ideas.
+Feel free to look at the How to create an entity resolution truth set to inspire ideas.

 It is important that the environment you chose for your PoC fits with your team's skills and capabilities.
 Some options to consider: